erluko/flowgridviz/README.md

 Interactive Packet Capture Visualization
 ========================================

-This is web-based packet capture or net flow explorer[1].
+This is web-based packet capture or net flow explorer.
 It maps the sources and destinations of tcp and udp traffic onto a 53x53 grid.
 Sources and destinations are either port numbers or IP addresses.
 Each grid point represents the intersection of source and destination.
 The